-UNIVERSAL SYNCHRONOUS/ASYNCHRONOUS RECEIVER-TRANSMITTER
+UNIVERSAL SYNCHRONOUS/ASYNCHRONOUS RECEIVER-6.
+TRANSMITTER

 The universal synchronous/asynchronous receiver-transmitter (USART) is a single full-duplex serial channel with a double-buffered receiver and transmitter.
-There are separate receive and transmit clocks and separate receive and transmit status and data bytes.
+There are separate receive and transmit clocks and separate receiver and transmit status and data bytes.
 The receive and transmit sections are also assigned separate interrupt channels.
 Each section has both a normal condition interrupt channel and an error condition interrupt channel.
-These channels can be optionally disabled from interrupting the processor and instead, DMA transfers can be performed using the receiver ready and transmitter ready external CMFP signals.
+These channels can be optionally disabled from interrupting the processor and instead, DMA transfers can be performed using the receiver ready and transmitter ready external MFP signals.

-6.1.
-CHARACTER PROTOCOLS
+CHARACTER PROTOCOLS 6.1

-The CMFP USART supports asynchronous and with the aid of a polynomial generator checker (PGC) supports byte synchronous character formats.
+The MFP USART supports asynchronous and with the aid of a polynomial generator checker (PGC) supports byte synchronous character formats.
 These formats are selected independently of the divide-by-one and divide-by-16 clock modes.